Stillat/docs/tenant-cli.md

 ### Running Migrations

 The following commands will perform their function on all tenant databases.
-To perform actions on the tenant server itself, see Laravel's documentation on migrations.
+To perform similar actions on the tenant server itself, see Laravel's documentation on migrations.

 #### Running All Outstanding Migrations